kamanphoebe/m2mKD/TRAIN-NAC.md

 # Training NAC using m2mKD

-In case you want to have a quick try about m2mKD, we have provided the checkpoints of NAC student modules for Tiny-ImageNet which can be downloaded from [here](https://huggingface.co/kamanphoebe/m2mKD).
-With these checkpoints, you can skip the preparation and m2mKD phase, and directly enter the End-to-end training phase.
+If you would like to quickly try out m2mKD on NACs, we have provided the checkpoints of the teacher modules or the student modules for Tiny-ImageNet, which can be downloaded from [here](https://huggingface.co/kamanphoebe/m2mKD/nac_tinyimnet_students).
+You can either use the checkpoints of the teacher modules to skip the preparation phase, or use the checkpoints of the student modules to skip both the preparation and the m2mKD phase.

 - **Datasets**:
     - Preparation/m2mKD: ImageNet-1k